iamAkolab/udacity_nokia_ai_programming/phase2_AI_Programming_nanodegree/extra_curriculum/Github/log_show.md

 to scroll down by a page, use the spacebar or the Page Down button to scroll up by a page, use b or the Page Up button to quit, use q

+## git log --oneline
+The git log command has a flag that can be used to alter how it displays the repository's information.

+$ git log --oneline
+This command:

+* lists one commit per line
+* shows the first 7 characters of the commit's SHA
+* shows the commit's message

+Remember, the q key gets out of the git log view.
+We're still using git log but are just passing a flag to change how the information is displayed.
+So the q key still works and returns the terminal to the command prompt.